melissawen/melissawen.github.io/_posts/2020-08-29-gsoc-final-report.md

 [IGT](https://gitlab.freedesktop.org/drm/igt-gpu-tools)
 is a set of tools used to develop and validate DRM drivers.
-These tools can be used by drivers other than Intel drivers, and are widely used in the evolution of VKMS.
-Using IGT to improve VKMS can be very useful for validating patches sent to the core of DRM, that is, performing automated tests against new code changes with no need of a real hardware.
+These tools can be used by drivers other than Intel drivers and I widely used it to evolve the VKMS.
+Using IGT to improve VKMS can be very useful for validating patches sent to the core of DRM, that is, performing automated tests against new code changes with no need of real hardware.

-With this concern, all my work on GSoC aimed to bring greater stability in the execution of IGT tests using VKMS.
-IGT test cases guided most of my contributions to the VKMS, and, before sending any code, I took care of validating if, with my change, the tests that I have any familiarity remained stable and properly working.
+With this concern, all my work on GSoC aimed to bring greater stability in IGT tests' execution using VKMS.
+IGT test cases guided most of my contributions to the VKMS.
+Before sending any code, I took care of validating if, with my change, the tests that I have any familiarity remained stable and properly working.